gridiron-zone/huddle/docs/docs/04-validators/07-validator-faq.md

 - **Double signing:** If someone reports on chain A that a validator signed two blocks at the same height on chain A and chain B, and if chain A and chain B share a common ancestor, then this validator will get slashed by 5% on chain A.
 - **Downtime:** If a validator misses more than 95% of the last 10.000 blocks, they will get slashed by 0.01%.

-### Do validators need to self-delegate Desmos tokens?
+### Do validators need to self-delegate Huddle tokens?
-Yes, they do need to self-delegate at least `1 Desmos tokens`.
-Even though there is no obligation for validators to self-delegate more than `1 Desmos tokens`, delegators should want their validator to have more self-delegated Desmos tokens in their staking pool.
+Yes, they do need to self-delegate at least `1 Huddle tokens`.
+Even though there is no obligation for validators to self-delegate more than `1 Huddle tokens`, delegators should want their validator to have more self-delegated Huddle tokens in their staking pool.
 In other words, validators should have skin in the game.

-In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated Desmos tokens.
+In order for delegators to have some guarantee about how much skin-in-the-game their validator has, the latter can signal a minimum amount of self-delegated Huddle tokens.
 If a validator's self-delegation goes below the limit that it predefined, this validator and all of its delegators will unbond.

 ### How to prevent concentration of stake in the hands of a few top validators?
 For now the community is expected to behave in a smart and self-preserving way.
 When a mining pool in Bitcoin gets too much mining power the community usually stops contributing to that pool.
 The Cosmos Hub will rely on the same effect initially.
 Other mechanisms are in place to smoothen this process as much as possible: